 The subject property is located on the western border of the Jubilee Large Urban Village and near the Stadacona Large Urban Village, in an urban residential area.
 Housing forms characterizing urban residential areas are comprised of low-rise and mid-rise multiunit buildings up to six storeys, including townhouses, apartments and mixed-use buildings along arterial and secondary arterial roads.
 Character features include variable yard setbacks with primary doorways facing the street, variable front yard landscaping and boulevard and street tree planting.
 At 2.74 FSR, our proposal does exceed the 2.0 FSR allowance outlined in the Official Community Plan.
 However, also outlined within the Official Community Plan are conditions that, if met, allow 'bonus density' to be awarded to developments that advance certain plan objectives.
-The key plan objective underlying this proposal is the addition of affordable rental housing.
+The key plan objective underlying this proposal is the addition of purpose-built rental housing with 10% at defined affordable levels.
 Our strategy for delivering these affordable homes is outlined in the coming section titled: Why Rental?